ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 <hr>
 ```

-Our goal for this this post is to add the source code for this and other
+Our goal for this this post is to add the source code for `struct string` and
-`struct` declarations into our generated HTML output:
+other `struct` declarations into our generated HTML output:

 ```html
 <h3>struct: string</h3>